AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ##Multiple Chart Types

-As far as the main goal of AnyChart themes is to simplify the process of chart creation one theme can store settings for several chart types.
+The main purpose of AnyChart Themes is to simplify the process of chart creation, so one theme can store settings for the different chart types.

 ```
   var customTheme = {